Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * RuleID: 8 bits stored in LoRaWAN FPort. cf {{rule-id-management}}
 * DTag: Size T=0 bit, not used. cf {{DTag}}
 * FCN: The FCN field is encoded on N=1 bit, so WINDOW_SIZE = 1 tile.
-* RCS: Use recommended calculation algorithm in [RFC8724], §8.2.3.
-Integrity Checking.
+* RCS: Use recommended calculation algorithm in [RFC8724] (§8.2.3.
+Integrity Checking).
 * Inactivity timer: The default RECOMMENDED duration of this timer is 12 hours;
   this value is mainly driven by application requirements and MAY be changed by the application.